SteveDrakey/strava-search/README.md

-# GroupRidePR
+# StravaSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+Hosted on `http://netlify.com` so authcall backs are AWS.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev servers.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+    2 Servers will fire up, 1 for Angular (4200) and the other for Labda functions (9000)

+Make sure you build the functions first with `npm run build:functions`

+## Environment variables

+Set CLIENT_SECRET=YOURSECRET
+Set CLIENT_ID=YOURCLIENTID

 ## Code scaffolding